Story Arcs: What They Are and How To Write Them

 Rags to Riches

 Rags to riches is just like it sounds.
-A character starts off living in the slums and finds themselves in the lap of luxury!
-How this happens is up to the story—maybe they won the lottery, or maybe they caught the eye of a prince who wants to shower them in riches.
+In these story arcs, a character starts off living in the slums and finds themselves in the lap of luxury.
+How this happens is up to the story—maybe they won the lottery, or maybe they caught the eye of a prince who wants to shower them with riches.

-Examples of this include The Prince and the Pauper by Mark Twain, Rebecca by Daphne de Maurier, and Ever After: A Cinderalla Story by Wendy Loggia.
+Examples of this include The Prince and the Pauper by Mark Twain, Rebecca by Daphne de Maurier, and Ever After: A Cinderella Story by Wendy Loggia.

 Rags To Riches Storyline Example

-Stories and movies about day trading, like the “The Wolf of Wall Street”, is a modern-day take on the rags to riches storyline.
+Stories and movies about day trading, like the “The Wolf of Wall Street”, are a modern-day take on the rags to riches storyline.

 Photo by MayoFi on Unsplash